jtomori/megaH/README.md

 - Sample library for testing can be found [here](https://goo.gl/Y2D9BA).
 - After your environment variables are set up, in Houdini you can start using *Megascans tools* shelf.
   - *Crack OBJs* does required pre-process step which splits original OBJ asset sets into individual assets.
 This tool will recursively scan specified path for OBJs.
 It is required to run this step only once.
 If a new asset folder is added, then it is required to run this tool on the folder.
+Although this tool outputs assets in the OBJ geometry format, output file extension is *.objc* in order to easily distinguish it from original uncracked OBJ file.